-Cover Letter This we are going to look at some of the Don’ts of a cover letter.
+We are going to look at some of the things not include in a job cover letter.
 These are things you should avoid when you are preparing or writing a cover letter.
 Including them in your cover letter will reduce the chances of being called for an interview.

 There is a very common practice of sending out the same cover letter for similar positions.
 Don’t do this.
 A generic cover letter will read like something that fits everywhere but doesn’t perfectly fit the position you are applying for.
 A generic cover letter is boring and it will not attract the interest of the reader.
 Remember, your cover letter should address the job requirements.
 Take the time to craft each of your cover letter.
 Even if you would like to use an old cover letter, update it accordingly with the requirements of the position you are applying for.

-- Making your cover letter way too long
+1. Making your job cover letter way too long

 As per conventions, a good cover letter shouldn’t be more than one A4 page.
 It should be short and concise.
 You might get away with a cover letter that is one and a half page.
 But remember, your cover letter needs to be short.
 This is because no one has time to read pages and pages of what you have written.
 Recruiters and hiring managers need to go through many applications.
 Long cover letters are not something they are keen on reading.
 How to achieve a short cover letter?
 Well, write the initial draft and trim it down until you have a short and clear cover letter.
 Those long sentences are something you should look at because they might confuse someone reading them.
 Communicate your strengths with short sentences.